 To date, the Starve Ups membership companies have collectively raised $497M in angel and VC capital.
 And the enterprise value, at the time of the 22 exit events of Starve Ups companies, was $823M for investors and shareholders.
 The success rate of Starve Ups literally flips the national averages where after 8 years 83% to 86% of all startups fail, just over 14% successfully raise angel and VC funding, and just over 4% positively exit.

 It is simple, the end-to-end full lifecycle approach, known as a scalerator, of Starve Ups is to support each of our membership companies to SURVIVE the R&D and launch phase, to STRIVE to profitability and expansion, and to THRIVE to their positive exit or existence.
-Today, over a decade and a half later, Starve Ups companies are 6 times more likely to stay in business, 4 times more likely to garner angel and VC funding, and nearly 3.5 times more likely to be acquired via a positive exit than other startups nationally...all without taking equity or charging a single fee.
+Today, over a decade and a half later, Starve Ups companies are 6 times more likely to stay in business, 4 times more likely to garner angel and VC funding, and more than 3.5 times more likely to be acquired via a positive exit than other startups nationally...all without taking equity or charging a single fee.